Overview

 - Language – English; Irish place‑names are widely displayed.

-- Accessibility – Major attractions such as Highlanes Gallery and St Peter’s Church have level access.
-Millmount Fort’s upper terraces involve stairs; a lift is available to the museum level.
+- Accessibility – Highlanes Gallery and St Peter’s Church have level access.
+Millmount Fort’s upper terraces involve stairs; a lift serves the museum level.

 - Safety – Drogheda is a low‑crime town; standard precautions apply.